 - Review eighth grade data and offer insights to guide student-specific planning for rising ninth graders.

 - Launch ongoing working relationships between middle and high schools to continue to support shared students throughout their freshman year.

-To learn more about the Bridge to High School Data Exchange and Kid Talk, download this narrated presentation.
-To hear narration, select “Slide Show” tab and then “From the Beginning.”
+Download the fact sheet to learn more about the Bridge to High School Data Exchange and Kid Talk, including timelines and data elements.